 Can braces fix my gummy smile?

 Braces can help if your gummy smile results from a jaw issue.
-They can move your teeth and jaw into better positions to help with your excessive gum tissue.
+They can move your teeth and jaw into better positions to help with excessive gum tissue.
 However, braces alone most likely will not fix the problem.
 Dr. Izadi will assess your teeth and gums and suggest your best treatment options.
 Combining braces with other treatments can provide a more comprehensive solution.

 Are gummy smiles common?